 - Applications Deadline: April 1, 2019

-- Course Level: award is available to study PhD programs.
+- Course Level: Scholarship is available to study PhD programs.

 - Scholarship Award: Annual stipend of €6,500 plus fees (EU or NON EU) for three years only.

-- Nationality: The studentships are awarded to EU and Non-EU students.
+- Nationality: Scholarships are awarded to EU and Non-EU students.

 - Number of Scholarships: Numbers not given